Understanding Immunodeficiency

 T cells are responsible for long-lasting protection against infections.
 T-cells directly attack cells infected with viruses as well as regulate the immune system.1 There are four types of T cells, each with a special purpose.

-• Helper T cells detect infection and tell B cells to produce antibodies
+• Helper T cells detect infection and tell B cells to produce antibodies.

 • Cytotoxic, or killer, T cells destroy infected cells.